backstrap/backstrap/README.md

 **UNDER CONSTRUCTION**

 **__Just getting started.
 Check back soon!__**

 The Backstrap JavaScript library provides a layer of functionality tying together Bootstrap and Backbone.

 Need something meaty to go between the backbone of your client-side JS app and its UI skin?
 Look no further, you've found it: Backstrap!

 The Backstrap JavaScript library provides a layer of functionality tying together
 Bootstrap (<http://getbootstrap.com/>)
 and Backbone (<http://backbonejs.org/>)

-It is available on GitHub and as a Composer component on packagist.org
+It is available on [GitHub](https://github.com/backstrap/backstrap) and as a Composer component on [packagist.org](https://packagist.org/packages/backstrap/backstrap).

 The core Backstrap object is based heavily on
 Joe Stelmach's nifty laconic.js